Write Knox Press

 She studied narrative writing and photography at The Poynter Institute in St. Petersburg, twice served as a mentor to journalism students during the multimedia student projects at the National Association of Black Journalists (NABJ) convention, and pitched and served on a panel about community journalism at NABJ.

 Knox served as moderator of the Tampa Bay Conference, and has twice served on the media speed pitching panel during Tampa Bay Startup Week.
+She has twice served as a panelist on the Public Relations Society of Tampa Bay's Media Roundtable.
 She has also twice served as a speaker at the Florida College System Publications Association Conference, offering interview tips for college journalism students statewide.

 She was president of the Tampa Bay Association of Black Journalists (Tampa Bay's NABJ chapter) for three years, leading the 501(c)(3) nonprofit organization to win NABJ's Chapter of the Year honor.
 During her tenure, she performed on-camera television interviews, organized public forums and secured grant money for TBABJ.

-Knox is a runner, documentary fanatic and avid believer in community service.
-She has volunteered with Tampa's Trinity Cafe, United Way, LifePath Hospice, and served as a Big Brothers Big Sisters mentor.
+Knox has volunteered at United Way, LifePath Hospice, Trinity Cafe and served as a Big Brothers Big Sisters mentor.

 Her debut novel, "The Sweetest Fruit," is available for purchase on Amazon.com via eBook or paperback.
 The novel is also available for checkout through the Hillsborough County Public Library Cooperative in Tampa, Florida, and is on display in the local authors collection at the Southfield Public Library in her Michigan hometown.